gramps-project/gramps/README.md

 ============
 The following packages **MUST** be installed in order for Gramps to work:

-* Python 3.2 or greater
+* **Python** 3.2 or greater - The programming language used by Gramps. https://www.python.org/
-* GTK 3.10 or greater
+* **GTK** 3.10 or greater - A cross-platform widget toolkit for creating graphical user interfaces. http://www.gtk.org/
-* pygobject 3.12 or greater
+* **pygobject** 3.12 or greater - Python Bindings for GLib/GObject/GIO/GTK+ https://wiki.gnome.org/Projects/PyGObject

-* cairo, pango, pangocairo with introspection bindings (the gi packages)
+The following three packages with GObject Introspection bindings (the gi packages)

+1* **cairo** - a 2D graphics library with support for multiple output devices. http://cairographics.org/ 2* **pango** - a library for laying out and rendering of text, with an emphasis on internationalization. http://www.pango.org/
+3* **pangocairo** - Allows you to use Pango with Cairo http://www.pango.org/

-* librsvg2 (svg icon view)
+* **librsvg2** - (SVG icon view) a library to render SVG files using cairo. http://live.gnome.org/LibRsvg
-* xdg-utils
-* bsddb3
+* **xdg-utils** - Desktop integration utilities from freedesktop.org
+* **bsddb3** - Python bindings for Oracle Berkeley DB https://pypi.python.org/pypi/bsddb3/

 The following package is needed for full translation of the interface to your language:

-*   language-pack-gnome-xx
+*   **language-pack-gnome-xx**

  Translation of GTK elements to your language, with xx your language code; e.g. for Dutch you need